 Bioethanol Process Modeling and Design – Leslie Lopez

-The problem with the current production of bioethanol is obtaining the sugar required for fermentation.
+The problem with the current production of bioethanol was to obtain the sugar required for fermentation.
 Crops are grown for the sole purpose of bioethanol production which causes deforestation and biodiversity loss.
 Another problem is that these crops are food that people could be eating thus, creating competition between food and energy.
-Leslie is testing alternative sources of bioethanol to determine which are most effective.
-She will be using fruit peels for her project for which she is planning on connecting with Canino Food Market to obtain their fruit waste.
+Leslie tested alternative sources of bioethanol to determine which are most effective.
+She used fruit peels for her project for which she is planning on connecting with Canino Food Market to obtain their fruit waste.

 Bioethanol Production Using Bioreactor – Jonathan Lopez

-Jonathan's project seeks to address the issue of modern sustainability and the challenges of wasted foods in the world commercially and residentially.
-He will be working with Leslie on making biofuels using wasted biomass (fruit peels or wasted fruits) on a fully automated bioreactor.
-This project will also involve interacting with other student from other science majors and will serve as a learning opportunity for the semesters to come.
+Jonathan's project seeked to address the issue of modern sustainability and the challenges of wasted foods in the world commercially and residentially.
+He worked with Leslie on making biofuels using wasted biomass (fruit peels or wasted fruits) on a fully automated bioreactor.
+This project also involved interacting with other student from other science majors and served as a learning opportunity for the semesters to come.

 Better City Planning and Sustainability – Zeenat Qadir